seth-dobson/artful-analytics.github.io/_posts/2020-07-09-a-feature-preprocessing-workflow.md

 | 0.3 to 0.5  | strong           |
 | &gt;0.5     | suspicious       |

-**You don’t want to be too restrictive at this stage**, especially if you are using a modeling approach that has a built-in feature selection process, as is the case with tree-based algorithms.
+You don’t want to be too restrictive at this stage, especially if you are using a modeling approach that has a built-in feature selection process, as is the case with tree-based algorithms.
 Typically, I would drop all variables with adjusted IV &lt;0.02.
 However, if most of the